-Subject to Germany incorporated companies meeting the conditions set out in this guide, we do not consider German shareholder protection standards to be materially different to our own. must demonstrate how the German laws and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards.
+Germany incorporated companies must demonstrate how the German laws and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards.
 (Updated in January 2022)

 We will consider a listing of depositary receipts on the Exchange for Germany incorporated companies.